MCHAITANYANAIDU/Practice_js/README.md

 -->if-else statement: used to execute a block of code if a condition is true, otherwise execute another block of code
--->switch statement: used to execute a block of code based on the value of a variable -->try-catch statement: used to handle exceptions and errors in the code -->nested if else
+-->switch statement: used to execute a block of code based on the value of a variable
+syntax:
+switch(expression) {
+  case value1:
+  // code to be executed if expression == value1
+  break;
+  case value2:
+  // code to be executed if expression == value2
+  break;
+  default:
+  // code to be executed if expression does not match any case value

+-->try-catch statement: used to handle exceptions and errors in the code -->nested if else